mlabs-haskell/doc-drive-cardano-components/docs/examples/simpleTx.md

     --out-file tx.body
 ```

 with these values, we can build the two fields `txIns` and `txOuts` of the cardano-api `TxBodyContent`.

 The `--tx-in` input gets parsed to a `(TxIn, Maybe (ScriptWitness WitCtxTxIn era))`.
 As this input is spent from a key address, we don't need a script witness, and the value is thus `(txIn, Nothing)`.
-Of course, a witness is also needed to spend funds from a key address, and so inside the `runTxBuild` function, the `(tx-in, Nothing)` gets converted into a value of `(txin, BuildTxWith $ KeyWitness KeyWitnessForSpending)`.
+Of course, a witness is also needed to spend funds from a key address, and so inside the cardano-cli `runTxBuild` function, the `(tx-in, Nothing)` gets converted into a value of `(txin, BuildTxWith $ KeyWitness KeyWitnessForSpending)`.
 This is the format that the cardano-api type `TxBodyContent` excpects for its `txIns` field.

 The `--tx-out` input meanwhile gets parsed to a `TxOut CtxTx era`, which is already the format the `TxBodyContent` excpects for its `tx-outs` field.